Back to Projects List

 Findings will help evaluate a strategy to promote students’ achievement-related beliefs and performance in engineering to help generate increased interest in the field.

-Research & Evaluation Methods, Academic Intervention & Learning, Early Education & Development
+Research, Measurement and Evaluation Methods, Academic Intervention & Learning, Early Childhood Education and Development